University of San Agustin: 1984 to present

+University Rectors and Presidents

 Research and extension

 Concurrent to the academic undertakings of the faculty and students, as a small-size research university, the University of San Agustin has adequate research centers each with their own focus of scientific and fields of studies.
 Several of such said centers were established in consortium with Philippine government agencies like the Department of Science and Technology (Philippines).